Compare for Yourself

 - Multipure is certified by NSF International (NSF) under Standard 42- Aesthetic Effects for Chlorine, Chloramines and Particulate Matter.
 Multipure is also certified under Standard 53- Health Effects for asbestos, certain endocrine disrupters, cysts, lead, mercury, MTBE, trihalomethanes, turbidity, and VOCs (50+ chemicals & pesticides).

-2. Is the system Certified or registered by the states of California and Iowa?
+2. Is the system Certified or registered by the states of California, Michigan and Iowa?

 - Multipure is.